List of When Calls the Heart episodes

-When Calls the Heart is an American television drama series, inspired by Janette Oke's book of the same name from her Canadian West Series.
+When Calls the Heart is a television drama series, inspired by Janette Oke's book of the same name from her Canadian West Series.
 Developed by Michael Landon Jr., the series began airing on the Hallmark Channel in the United States on January 11, 2014, and, in Canada, on April 16, 2014, on Super Channel.

-On March 23, 2025, during the twelfth season finale, the series was renewed for another 12 episodes for a thirteenth season.
+As of March 22, 2026, 143 episodes of When Calls the Heart have been shown, including five specials, concluding the thirteenth season.